electronick1/stairs_doc/source/index.html.md

         return dict(second_step_result=first_step_result)
 ```

-Flow - It's a low level component which actually define's data pipeline.
+Flow - It's a low-level component which actually defines data pipeline.

-Flow represent's data flow graph as a chain of functions called "steps".
+Flow represents data flow graph as a chain of functions called "steps".
 You can connect those steps simply define "next step" in decorator:

 `@step(next_step, next_step ... )`

-The last step in your graph should be define with next step set to None.
+The last step in your graph should be defined with next step set to None.

 `@step(None)`